 Sahisna Suwal, who wrote “Water in Crisis – Thailand” on “The Water Project” website, mentions:

 - The Kingdom of Thailand is in Southeast Asia.
 Its population is over 68 million and spread over 513,115 square kilometres of land area.
 Thailand has 25 river basins and an annual rainfall of 1700mm.
 Its primary source of drinking water is surface and groundwater.
-Like many Asian countries, Thailand is continuously threatened by industrial waste contamination and agricultural and human activities.
+Like many Asian countries, Thailand is continually threatened by industrial waste contamination and the impact of agricultural and human activities.

 Water scarcity is one of the global threats in 2025 that will severely hit Thailand.
 To survive, the country needs a long-term plan to cope with this imminent challenge, starting with an effective water management strategy (Suwal, 2019).